toranb/ubuntu-development-machine/README.md

 -----------------------
 If you have not already done so, install git locally and pull down this project

-1. sudo apt-get install git -y
+1. sudo apt-get install git-core -y
 2. git clone https://github.com/toranb/ubuntu-development-machine.git chef

 Configuring the installer